Norwalk Industrial Waterfront Land Use Plan

 Urban waterfronts serve many purposes – they are centers for economic activity that are dependent on the water and are desirable spaces for public recreation.
 They are also sought after locations for housing and commercial uses like restaurants and retail.
 Waterfronts must also respond to many pressures and changes such as rapidly evolving economic conditions and increased flood risk.

 This plan will help Norwalk to take stock of the needs, aspirations and ideas for the future of the city’s waterfront.
-The result will be a framework for regulations, rezoning recommendations, and projects needed to pursue a healthy, vibrant and dynamic waterfront for Norwalk that balances public access, water-dependent land uses, and flood resiliency.
+The result will be a framework for regulations, rezoning recommendations, and projects needed to pursue a healthy, vibrant and dynamic waterfront for Norwalk that balances public access, water-dependent land uses, water quality, and flood resiliency.

 What Area Will the Plan Cover?